mlhartme/stool/client/documentation.md

 [//]: # (include projectOptions.md)

-Note: This is a project command, use `stool help project-options` to see available [project options](#stool-project-options)
+Note: This is a project command, use `sc help project-options` to see available [project options](#stool-project-options)
 [//]: # (-)